Fine-tuning Electra and interpreting with Captum Integrated Gradients

 Visualization

-Captum visualization library shows in green tokens that push the prediction towards the target class.
-Those driving the score towards the reference value are marked in red.
-As a result, words perceived as positive will appear in green if attribution is performed against class 1 (positive) but will be highlighted in red with an attribution targeting class 0 (negative).
-Because importance scores ar assigned to tokens, not words, some examples may show that attribution is highly dependent on tokenization.
+The Captum visualization library shows in green tokens that push the prediction toward the target class.
+Those driving the score toward the reference value are marked in red.
+As a result, words perceived as positive will appear green when attribution targets class 1 (positive), but red when attribution targets class 0 (negative).

 Attributions for a correctly classified positive example